rickvanderwolk/living-room/README.md

-# Philips Hue ambient music
+# Living room

 ![Preview](assets/preview-optimized.png)

+A living soundscape that slowly composes itself, letting you experience your room differently.
-Ambient music generator driven by Philips Hue.
+Using Philips Hue.

 ## Setup